apigee/registry/cmd/registry/APIHUB-README.md

-#Usage
+#Registry tool

-Follow the steps below to use the registry tool with your Apigee API hub instance
+###How to use registry command with Apigee API hub instance

+Steps:
-1. Make sure you have gcloud command installed
+1. Make sure you have gcloud command installed.
-2. Setup the GCP_PROJECT variable
+2. Setup the GCP_PROJECT variable.
 3. Set you API hub project
     > gcloud config set project $GCP_PROJECT
 4. Generate the token and set it in the environment variable using
     > source auth/HOSTED.sh

    >For windows execute the `auth/HOSTED.bat` file
-5. To list all the APIs in your API hub instance run:
+5. To list all the APIs in your API hub instance run the below command:
     > registry list projects/$GCP_PROJECT/locations/global/apis/-

-6. To list all the APIs in your API hub instance run:
+6. Find a list of other supported commands
+    > registry help